 LiteBIRD will be a dominant force in the quest for the primordial B-mode signals on the time scale of the next 10-15 years.
 Historically, every CMB satellite mission from COBE to WMAP and Planck has resulted in a leap forward in our understanding of the Universe, crowning years of important albeit more incremental efforts from balloons and the ground, and moving the field to the next level of precision and robustness.
 LiteBIRD will continue this tradition.
 We note that if the amplitude of the primordial gravitational waves r happens to be large enough to be detectable by one of the future sub-orbital experiments, LiteBIRD will provide a high precision measurement and high signal-to-noise characterization over a broader range of angular scales, which will be crucial for setting constraints on inflationary models and physics, thus addressing the main science question, which the mission is designed for.
 If r is low, LiteBIRD will be in a unique position to either detect it or set the most restrictive upper limit.
-In either case LiteBIRD is bound to have fundamental impact on our understanding of the early Universe, delivering all of its key science goals single-handedly.
+In either case LiteBIRD is bound to have a fundamental impact on our understanding of the early Universe, delivering all of its key science goals single-handedly.

-On the time scale of LiteBIRD, the CMB ground community is considering the deployment of an 'ultimate' ground-based CMB observatory called CMB-S4, which is planned to observe a significant fraction of the sky (around 40%) using $\mathcal{O}(500,000)$ polarized sensitive detectors in 5-10 frequency bands [2, 3] covering all available atmospheric windows between ~ 30 to ~ 280GHz.
+On the time scale of LiteBIRD, the CMB ground community is considering the deployment of an 'ultimate' ground-based CMB observatory called CMB-S4, which is planned to observe a significant fraction of the sky (around 40%) using O(500,000) polarized sensitive detectors in 5-10 frequency bands [4] covering all available atmospheric windows between ~30 to ~280GHz.
 CMB-S4 is anticipated to include multiple telescopes with a range of apertures.
 These will include large aperture telescopes for lensing-related science goals (e.g., neutrino masses, dark energy, combination with optical measurements, etc).
 These telescopes will produce complementary data sets particularly suitable for the joint analysis with LiteBIRD data.
-However, any other sufficiently powerful ground data set may be considered here as well.
+In early 2023, a MOU was signed between LiteBIRD and CMB-S4 in order to provide joint forecasts including both datasets.
+However, any other sufficiently powerful ground data set may be considered here as well (as Simons Observatory).